-Participating in Global Study is an investment in your future and involves a commitment to advance planning, careful time and money management, creativity, and perseverance.
+Participating in Study Abroad or Study USA is an investment in your future and involves a commitment to advance planning, careful time and money management, creativity, and perseverance.
 Financing your experience is an integral part of that investment.
 The personal, academic, and professional rewards will last a lifetime.

 There are various scholarships available that can help make your experience less financially stressful.
 Researching scholarships can be tedious, but time spent finding and applying for funding opportunities can pay off.